 This PHLSA specification is for the distribution of condoms only.
 A separate delivery agreement must be in place in order to offer registration of young people to the scheme.
-Details for distribution are available at C-Card Condom Distribution Scheme in East Sussex (eastsussexsexualhealth.co.uk).
+Details about signing the delivery agreement | eastsussexsexualhealth.co.uk to deliver the registration element of the scheme are available from C-Card Condom Distribution Scheme in East Sussex (eastsussexsexualhealth.co.uk).